afrankevych/cdk-poc/README.md

-⚠️ This service is a work in progress used to learn and explore AWS CDK features and is not intended to be used in production
+⚠️ Disclaimer: This service is a work in progress used to learn and explore AWS CDK features and is not intended to be used in production (a.k.a. the code is shit, I'm just messing around)

 # CDK Media Extraction POC